rcalixte/wayland-book/src/surfaces/shared-memory.md

 The simplest means of getting pixels from client to compositor, and the only one enshrined in `wayland.xml`, is `wl_shm` - shared memory.
 Simply put, it allows you to transfer a file descriptor for the compositor to mmap with `MAP_SHARED`, then share pixel buffers out of this pool.
-Add some simple syncronization primitives to keep everyone from fighting over each buffer, and you have a workable - and portable - solution.
+Add some simple synchronization primitives to keep everyone from fighting over each buffer, and you have a workable - and portable - solution.